Reactive-Extensions/rx.angular.js/readme.md

 ## License ##

-Copyright (c) Microsoft Open Technologies, Inc.  All rights reserved.
+Copyright (c) Microsoft.
+All rights reserved.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may